Why the CRAPL?

 If you're an academic, the CRAPL is an excuse to convert ugly software into good karma.

-The CRAPL reinforces the notion that academics optimize research output by producing proofs of concept rather that commercial software packages.
+The CRAPL reinforces the notion that academics optimize research output by producing proofs of concept rather than commercial software packages.

 And, it requires any modifications used to support published scientific research to be released back to the community.